 The Company's results are affected by movements in the exchange rate between the Canadian and U.S. dollar.
+As a result of the acquisition of the Gateway Terminal, a larger portion of the Company's earnings will be in U.S. dollars.
+The Company's revenues, expenses and earnings that are denominated in currencies other than the Canadian dollar are translated into Canadian dollars at the average exchange rates prevailing during the period.
 An increase in the value of the Canadian dollar relative to the U.S. dollar will decrease the Canadian dollar equivalent of revenues the Company receives from its U.S. activities and U.S. dollar denominated activities.
 Correspondingly, a decrease in the value of the Canadian dollar relative to the U.S. dollar will increase the Canadian dollar equivalent of revenues received from the Company's U.S. activities and U.S. dollar denominated activities.